JonathanMEdwards/subtext10/doc/language.md

 ```
 count: 0
-button =|> false on-update{write count <- + 1}
+button =|> off on-update{write count <- + 1}
 ```
-The `button` interface is a boolean value set to false.
-Boolean values are represented in the UI as clickable buttons.
-Clicking the button changes the value from false to true, and also executes the `on-update` block, which increments `count`.
-The `button` interface is unstable because oit always reverts back to `false`, making it a “push button” that pops back out when pressed.
+The `button` interface is set to `off`, which is a builtin binary choice (the other option being `on`) that is represented in the UI as a push button.
+Clicking the button changes the value to `on`, which triggers the `on-update` block, which increments `count`.
+The `button` interface is unstable because oit always reverts back to `off`, making it a “push button” that pops back out when pressed.

 ### Change is unequal

-In the button example above we used a boolean value that can be either true or false, and changed it from false to true to “press” the button.
-What if we changed it from false to false, as in `write button <- false`?
+In the button example above we used a value that can be either `off` or `on`, and changed it from `off` to `on` to “press” the button.
+What if we changed it from `off` to `off`, as in `write button <- #off()`?
 Nothing would happen — the write would be ignored.
 Changes must change a value, otherwise they are ignored.
 This is an important principle, because it lets us aggregate changes.
 For example:

 ```
 customers table{name: '', phone: ''}
-new-customer =|> false on-update{write customers <- &()}
+new-customer =|> off on-update{write customers <- &()}
 ```

 When the `new-customer` button is pressed we create a new item in the `customers` table.
 The `&()` function takes the current state of the customer table and results in a new table containing a new customer.
 The `write` then replaces the old value of the entire table with this newer bigger one.
 But since none of the prior customers were changed, we can safely ignore all those writes, and just add the new customer to the existing table.
 In fact we know this at compile time, so we can avoid doing any equality comparisons at runtime, and optimize to just performing an insertion.
 This is more than just a performance issue, because `customers` might have been an interface that would trigger on-update blocks whenever a customer changes (what databases call an _update trigger_).